somnisomni/dotfiles-linux/README.md

 somni.dotfiles.linux
 ====================
 This repository contains my personal dotfiles and configuration files for Linux systems.
+*(especially for Arch Linux or Arch-based distributions)*

 Dotfiles are bootstrapped using [Dotbot](https://github.com/anishathalye/dotbot).